-- Strong evidence that reducing LFOs for some people may reduce reincarceration. - Very strong evidence that decreased reincarceration would improve health outcomes. - Informed assumption that reducing LFOs for some people may decrease collateral consequences of conviction for some individuals.
-This informed assumption is based on a report from the U.S. Commission on Civil Rights and current Washington State laws. - Very strong evidence that reducing collateral consequences of conviction would likely improve access to employment opportunities, housing, and economic stability. - Very strong evidence that improved access to employment opportunities, housing, and economic stability would improve health outcomes. - Unclear evidence for how Proposed 3SHB 1412 would impact inequities due to limited research on how reducing LFOs may impact different groups; the intersectionality of overlapping identities; current inequities due to racism in the criminal legal system; and the allowance for judicial discretion in applying indigency criteria.
+- Informed assumption that eliminating the VPA and DNA collection fee and requiring courts, upon motion of the person with LFOs, to waive any previously imposed VPAs and DNA collection fees would reduce LFO debt for some people.
+This assumption is based on provisions of the bill and information from key informants. - Very strong evidence that reducing LFO debt for some people would improve health outcomes. - Strong evidence that reducing LFO debt for some people may reduce reincarceration. - Very strong evidence that decreased reincarceration would improve health outcomes. - Informed assumption that reducing LFO debt for some people may decrease collateral consequences of conviction for some individuals.
+This informed assumption is based on a report from the U.S. Commission on Civil Rights and current Washington State laws.

+- Very strong evidence that reducing collateral consequences of conviction would likely improve access to employment opportunities, housing, and economic stability. - Very strong evidence that improved access to employment opportunities, housing, and economic stability would improve health outcomes. - Unclear evidence for how HB 1169 would impact inequities as it is unknow who would petition the court to waive their VPA and DNA collection fees and due to limited research on how reducing LFOs may impact different groups; the intersectionality of overlapping identities; and current inequities due to racism in the criminal legal system. - "Other Considerations" includes potential impacts of LFOs being sent to collections.